dereuromark/cakephp-codesniffer/README.md

 It comes with good default settings for Cake apps and works out of the box as self-contained system.

 By default it
-- ignores webroot and Vendor folders (in app or plugin)
+- ignores Plugin as well as webroot and Vendor folders (in app or plugin)
 - creates a log file in TMP for larger error reports where the console screen can't hold that much information)
 - NEW: Can now also auto-correct most standard CS issues using the phpcs-fixer branch.